Eligibility & Application

 - Applicants must be eligible for licensure (Physician-in-Training permit or Full license) by the Texas Medical Board

-- Our program sponsors J-1 visa only.
+- Our program sponsors J-1 visas.
 If you are a J-1 visa holder, you must be eligible for one year of training at the beginning of the fellowship.
-We do not sponsor H1B visas.

 - Training is from July 1 through June 30 (no exceptions)